-The following address was delivered by Dr. Hyun Jin P. Moon at the 2018 International Forum on One Korea held in Washington D.C. on December 12, 2018.
+The following address was delivered by Dr. Hyun Jin P. Moon at the 2018 International Forum on One Korea held at the Carnegie Institution for Science in Washington DC on December 12, 2018.

 Distinguished guests, ladies and gentlemen: